DaltheCow/Eyeshade/README.md

 # eyeshade

-An extension to help keep you from getting distracted
+An extension to help those with a distracted mind